james-flemings/pygrad/README.md

 The goal is to reimplment some features that are similar to other well-known Python packages, like PyTorch and TensorFlow.

-To run tests, use the following commands:
+This project uses [GoogleTests](https://github.com/google/googletest) for unit testing.
+To run them, use the following commands:
 ```bash
 cmake -S . -B build
 cmake --build build